MurakawaLab/CAGE_pipeline/README.md

 Many of these scripts are based on the pipeline developed by the FANTOM5 consortium.
 Some key references: Forrest et al Nature 2014; Andersson et al Nature 2014.

-All scripts are in the bin directory, please check the scripts for detailed usage.
+All scripts are in the bin directory, please check the individual scripts for detailed usage.
 A brief description is provided below.

 	1.1: Creating STAR index for human and mouse.
 This script uses GENCODE gtf files.